love8587/prisma2-docs/photon/use-only-photon.md

 Whenever the database schema changes throughout the lifetime of your application, you need to re-generate your Photon API to ensure it still matches the underlying database structures.
 The workflow for that typically involves two steps:

-1. Re-introspecting your database schema to update the datamodel
+1. Re-introspecting your database schema to update the data model
 1. Re-generate your Photon API

 In CLI commands, this looks as follows: